 - The degree to which the Semester was having a real impact rather than just reflecting the policy priorities of national governments.

-The conference is part of a two-year project involving EPSU, the ETUCE and two research organisations – the Brussels-based European Social Observatory (OSE) and the University of Nottingham (UoN).
+The conference is part of a two-year project funded by the European Commission, involving EPSU, the ETUCE and two research organisations – the Brussels-based European Social Observatory (OSE) and the University of Nottingham (UoN).

 On the first day, following a welcome from Susan Flocken, General Secretary of the ETUCE education federation and project coordinator, Richard Pond from EPSU, there were contributions from Jeroen Jutte, head of unit at DG Employment in the European Commission, Howard Stevenson (UoN), Guillaume Afellat, responsible for social affairs at the CEEP public service employers’ organisation, Bart Vanhercke (OSE) and Marco Cilento who coordinates the European Trade Union Confederation’s work on the Semester.

 The five country panels on the second day included contributions from European Semester Officers from France, Ireland, Denmark and Latvia, EPSU affiliates from each country, representatives of trade union confederations (France, Italy and Latvia) and employer organisations (Latvia and Italy).
 The European social dialogue debate featured Paola Cammilli from the ETUCE, Daniel Wisniewski of the EFEE education employers and Mathias Maucher, policy staff at EPSU for health and social services.
 Sebastiano Sabato rounded off the conference with a presentation on the European Pillar of Social Rights.

 This meeting was organised with the financial support of the European Commission